 Starting competitive running at the age of 20, Jonathan Albon was a little late to the game.
 But this didn’t stop him, and he quickly made a name for himself in the ‘up and coming’ UK obstacle course racing (OCR) scene at the time.
 After this, he took his exploits to the hills and mountains; competing in, and winning, many ultra and mountain races alongside obstacle course racing.

 Though his career started with OCR, Jon’s true passion is running in the mountains.
 After moving to Bergen, Norway, in 2014, Jon’s training in the mountains began in earnest.
-Alongside a full-packed OCR calendar, Jon began to compete in Sky Running events across Europe.
-Jonathan first shocked the Skyrunning community in Tromso, Norway.
-Organised by the undisputed champion of mountain running, Kilian Jornet, Jon won the Sky Race by beating the Ultra Skyrunning World Champion of the time into first by 17 minutes.
+Alongside a full-packed OCR calendar, Jon began to compete in extreme skyrunning events across Europe.
+Jonathan first shocked the skyrunning community in Tromso, Norway.
+Organised by the undisputed champion of mountain running, Kilian Jornet, Jon won the race by beating the Ultra Skyrunning World Champion of the time into first by 17 minutes.

-He twice won the final ranking of Sky Extreme Series (2016 and 2017) and has once been the overall winner of the Skrunner World Series in 2017.
-In 2018, he became Ultra SkyRunning World Champion.
-As an obstacle racer, he has won the OCR World Championships in 2014 through to 2017, Spartan World Championships in 2014 and 2018 and Tougher Mudder World Championship in 2018.
+As an obstacle racer, he has won the OCR World Championships in 2014 through to 2019, Spartan World Championships in 2014 and 2018 and Tougher Mudder World Championship in 2018.
 Furthermore, in 2016, Jon and Ryan Atkins became the first team to achieve 100 miles at the World’s Toughest Mudder Championships in Las Vegas, Nevada.

-As a full-time athlete Jon spends most of his time training and relaxing and has a part-time job at a sport shop in Bergen where he lives.
+As a full-time athlete, Jon now spends most of his time training and recovering.
 His training consists of running, bouldering, swimming, cycling and most other things active.
-Last winter he took up Randonée skiing, which now dominates his daily training in the off-season.
-He also likes nice coffee, drinking green tea and spending time with his, also very accomplished, wife.
+Living in the Norwegian mountains he also enjoys Randonée skiing, which now dominates his daily training in the winter months.
+He also enjoys a good cup of coffee and spending time with his, also very accomplished, wife.